Airsoft pellets

 Airsoft pellets (known as BBs) are spherical projectiles used by airsoft guns.
-Typically made of plastic, they usually measure around 6 mm in diameter (though selective models use 8 mm), and weigh 0.20–0.40 g, with the most common weights being 0.20 g and 0.25 g, while 0.28 g, 0.30 g, 0.32 g and 0.40 g BBs are also commonplace.
+Typically made of plastic, they usually measure around 6 mm in diameter (though selective models use 8 mm, or 6.4 mm), and weigh 0.20–0.40 g, with the most common weights being 0.20 g and 0.25 g, while 0.28 g, 0.30 g, 0.32 g, and 0.40 g BBs are also commonplace.
 Though frequently referred to as "BBs" among airsoft users, these BBs are not the same as either of the 4.5 mm caliber metal projectiles that BB guns fire, or the 0.180 in-sized birdshot from which the term "BB" originated.

 Variants

 Although the majority of pellets bought and used are simple spherical projectiles made of plastic, some of the following special varieties can be used to give a player an advantage, such as higher quality pellets.